Zahoorahmed2003/FlavourfulBites/README.md

   <h2 align="center">FlavourfulBites - Fast food website</h2>

-  FlavoufulBites is a fully responsive fast food website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.
+  FlavoufulBites is a fully responsive fast food website, <br />Responsive for all devices, built using HTML, CSS, and JavaScript.

   <a href="https://codewithsadee.github.io/foodie/"><strong>➥ Live Demo</strong></a>